25 GHz bandwidth in a compact USB instrument

 Watch video - PicoScope 9300 introduction

-2.5 GHz direct and 15 GHz prescaled trigger
+2.5 GHz direct and up to 15 GHz prescaled trigger

-Sampling oscilloscopes accept their trigger from a separate input, either directly for repetition rates up to 2.5 GHz or via a prescaling divider input, for repetition rates up to 14 GHz (on 20 GHz models), 15 GHz (on 25 GHz models).
+Sampling oscilloscopes accept their trigger from a separate input, either directly for repetition rates up to 2.5 GHz or via a prescaling divider input, for repetition rates up to 15 GHz (14 GHz on 15 and 20 GHz models).

 To support serial data applications in which the data clock is not available as a trigger, or for which trigger jitter needs to be reduced, the PicoScope 9302 and 9321 include a clock recovery module.
 This continuously regenerates the data clock from the incoming serial data or trigger signal and can do so with reduced jitter even over very long trigger delays or for pattern lock applications.
 A divider accessory kit is included to route the signal to both the clock recovery and oscilloscope inputs.

 The PicoScope 9321-20 includes a built-in precision optical-to-electrical

 converter.
 With the converter output routed to one of the scope inputs